Suspicious death of a 16-year-old Madera girl has deputies trying to put the pieces together

-MADERA COUNTY, California (KGPE) – The Madera County Sheriff’s Office positively identified the body of 16-year-old Josephine Jimenez who was found in a rural area on Tuesday.
+MADERA COUNTY, California (KSEE) – The Madera County Sheriff’s Office positively identified the body of 16-year-old Josephine Jimenez who was found in a rural area on Tuesday.

 Her death is being investigated as a suspicious due to the unruly circumstance of where her body was found.